yosefraisman/PESACH-TEST/README.md

 This C++ project prints out the traditional Passover song "Echad Mi Yodea"
 ## Insight and Recommended Reading
 While this repo was primarily made to test out SSH'ing into GitHub from the command line in Linux, there are quite a few interesting things we can say about cumulative songs in general and "Echad Mi Yodea" specifically.
+For example, this song was used to bridge the gap between Jewish and English cultures, in a 1924 Hebrew translation of Alice in Wonderland; The English version has Alice failing to recite "How doth the little busy bee" ("Against Idleness and Mischief"), while in the translation she uses "Echad Mi Yodea".
+By the way, in this particular translation Alice is renamed Alisa, as a part of this attempt, to remove any foreign names and non-Jewish cultural references.

 I recommend following these links for more information:
 * [The Complexity of Songs](http://fivedots.coe.psu.ac.th/Software.coe/242-535_ADA/Background/Readings/knuth_song_complexity.pdf), by Donald Knuth; An amusing article which applies computational complexity calculation to popular songs.